pls-rs/pls/pls/data/README.md

   This corresponds to important files like source code
 - 2: the highest importance, _underline_
   This corresponds to extremely important files that must be immediately seen

-By default, none of the specs have importance of -2 and 2 assigned.
-Nonetheless, they are supported by the formatting engine.

 ## Shorthand spec